a-wortman/poggle/README.md

 ByteOne := b00000001
 BitOne := b1
 IntOne := 1
+CharOne := '1'
 StringOne := "1"
 UnicodeString := u"<fill in with emoji>"
-CStringOne := "1"
 ```

-Sizes are inferred to be the smallest size that matches the literal typed...
-Most of the time. `b00000001` is presumed to be 8 bits == 1 byte, `b1` is one bit.

-The integer `1` on the other hand is the size of an `int` in the target language, defaulting to 32 bits. **come back to this... might want to rethink it.**

-Strings take exactly the number of bytes they match against under the given encoding, falling back to UTF-8 if nothing is explicitly stated.

 Strings are ***not*** null terminated.
 For C-string style, see [below](conjunction).

 ## Conjunction
-The easiest way to get started matching against files is to be able to say "B follows A".
-Poggle expresses that relation as `:` between two matching bodies.
+The easiest way to get started matching against files is to be able to say "A is followed by B".
+Poggle expresses that relation as `:` between two expressions.

 Example:
 ```
-File := 0x04:Body

 MagicNumber := 0xCA:0xFE:0xBA:0xBE
 Data: byte{16}
 File := MagicNumber:Data
 ```

 The second example above matches any file starting with the bytes `CA FE BA BE` and any sixteen bytes following.

-If you can make 20-byte class files, this could be used for them! ;)
+Also useful is combining a string from above with `:

 ## Disjunction
-Sometimes data has a structure that requires saying "B follows A.. or otherwise C follows A".
-This is stated in Poggle by using `|` between two matching bodies.
+Sometimes data has a structure that requires saying "X is A or B".
+This is stated in Poggle by using `|` between two expressions.

 Example:
 ```